uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/global-impact.md

 ## Reading from the Computer Science Field Guide

+- CSFG content is not planned for these.

 ## Learning objectives

 The above chapter readings include specific knowledge for EK's marked in bold.
 Work to include unmarked learning objectives in the CS Field Guide is currently in progress.